Quantum Logic Gate Synthesis as a Markov Decision Process: Preparation of single-qubit states

-The optimal value landscape for the two gatesets are shown in Figs. (\ref{fig:rzry}) and (\ref{fig:ihst}).
-Note that while in the case of the discretized $\lbrace RZ, RY \rbrace$ gates we have a distinguished ring of states along the $x$-axis that are only a single gate application away from the target state, we have no such special region for the $\lbrace I, H, S, T\rbrace$ gateset, using which states that are nearby on the Bloch sphere need not share similar optimal policies or optimal paths to the target state.
+The optimal value landscape for the two gatesets are shown in Figs.~(\ref{fig:rzry}) and~(\ref{fig:ihst}).
+Note that while in the case of the discretized $\lbrace RZ, RY \rbrace$ gates we have a distinguished ring of states along the equator around the $x$-axis that are only a single gate application away from the target state, we have no such continuous patch on the Bloch sphere for the $\lbrace I, H, S, T\rbrace$ gateset, even though there may be indidividual (continuous) states that are only a single gate application away from the target state, e.g. $H\vert 1 \rangle$ for the target state $\vert 1 \rangle$.
+This shows that states which are nearby on the Bloch sphere need not share similar optimal paths to the target state, given such a gateset.